Perhaps you’ve been blogging a while and beginning to think some of your posts are outdated. What should you do?

 How to update old content

-- Update the image as needed and link pinnable image to the post, or to the main list post of the series
+- Update the image as needed and link pinnable image to the post, or to the main list post of the series, here is a list of places to get great free images

 - Add keywords to image title and image alt tag